STATE OF THE ART TECHNOLOGY

 Whether you’re responsible for coordinating the company’s shareholder meeting or entertaining a venture capital firm from overseas, Vegas Big Screen Events can provide corporate event services that can handle up to thousands of attendees.
-Our company is your one-stop shop for corporate event services and audio visual rentals.
+Our company is your one-stop shop for corporate event audio video equipment rentals and services.

 Whether your conference requires technology rentals for 100 attendees or 1,000+, Vegas Big Screen Events has the conference solutions that can help.
 We offer conference technology rentals for:

 Vegas Big Screen Events can provide both Windows-based and Mac laptop rentals, microphones, sound, lighting and projectors for any keynote or large group presentations.